buxlabs/multiload/README.md

 // assert(Model.User === require("./models/user.model"));
 ```

-* `decorate` process the name of the loaded modules, you can also use predefined functions, (capitalize, lowercase and eventize)
+* `decorate` process the name of the loaded modules, you can also use predefined functions, (capitalize, uppercase, lowercase, camelize and eventize)

 ```javascript
 var simpleload = require("simpleload"),